GiovaneIwamoto/event-manager/README.md

 ```

 > [!WARNING]
 > For these routes, the user must first obtain a valid JWT by signing through the appropriate endpoint.
-Once authenticated, the user can use the obtained JWT to access the protected resources by including it in the Authorization header of the request with the format "Bearer <JWT>".
+Once authenticated, the user can use the obtained JWT to access the protected resources by including it in the Authorization header of the request with the format Bearer JWT.
 This ensures that only authorized users can perform sensitive operations on the server.

 ---